qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 Nominal fallacy: Understand one thing just by its names.
 Examples:

-- Knowing that LLM has "temperature" so think LLM is based on thermodynamics.
-[Link](https://x.com/KeyTryer/status/1962589192124309974)
+- Knowing that LLM has "temperature" so think LLM is heat-based algorithm.
 - Knowing that LLM has "token" so think LLM is a Web3 crypto thing.
 - "How can you be against Patriot Act/Safety Bill/Responsible Disclosure?
 Do you hate your country/want to kill people/be not responsible?"
 [Link](https://x.com/onehappyfellow/status/1952258485024084118)